Archive

 5. Centre your door between the jack studs, and check that it's square by repeating the diagonal measurement from all the way back at Step 3 of 'Frame the Door'.
 Place shims between the jack studs and the door, and then nail the door to the framing.

-6. Paint the wall with a coat of primer, and then two coats of paint, allowing each layer to dry thoroughly before applying the next one.
+6. Paint the wall with a coat of primer and then two coats of paint, allowing each layer to dry thoroughly before applying the next one.
 Nail moulding along the bottom edge of the wall and around the door, using finish nails.

 Congratulations, you've just installed a wall with a door!
 Hopefully, you've created some exciting new home or office spaces.